 Dill Pickle Ham Salad is an easy leftover ham recipe!
-This creamy ham salad with dill pickles works as a cracker spread or a sandwich filling!
+This tasty ham salad with dill pickles works as a cracker spread or a sandwich filling!

 We’re usually serving up our famous BAKED HAM for the holidays!
 We make sure to have leftovers for this recipe and so many other leftover ham recipes we love making!

 Ham salad is a great way to use leftover ham after a holiday or party, but we love ham salad so much we buy ham just to make this recipe!
 You can eat it as a low carb snack or lunch with celery sticks or in lettuce wraps, or as a spread for crackers on a cheese board or filled into fluffy white slices of bread.